 Available as E-book and Paperback, and Free on Kindle Unlimited: US: Amazon, UK/Eur: Amazon, CAN: Amazon, AUS/NZ: Amazon (e-book only), India: Amazon, And elsewhere.

-Excerpt (19 (of 92) poems) ~ Free Download as PDF and Scribd
+Excerpt (19 (of 92) poems) ~ Free sample Download as PDF and Scribd

 Summary: A representative 54 poems by people of various backgrounds; most are slice-of-life vignettes, a comment on relationships, contemplations, or about some vexing social issue.
 With poems by Vince Fitzgerald, Lynn Thomas, Barry Green, Ann Holznagel, Claire Carder, Stephen Collopy, Barbara Steffek-Schram, Ruth Ann Homan, Anna Kaiser, and Ava Collopy.